96% Trucking Factoring Company Advance Rates

-To find these clients, business owners have to be proactive.
+To find these clients, business owners must be proactive.
 Be sure to create an easy-to-navigate website for your business.
 It must be filled with all the information these ideal customers are looking for.
-Sign up for all social media under the new business name, even if it’s not something that’s not quite comfortable yet.
+Sign up for all social media under the new business name, even if it’s not something that’s not comfortable yet.
 Have accounts on Facebook, Instagram, YouTube, Twitter, and any other social media that may help.
 LinkedIn is also an excellent platform for business.

-This online presence can extend to outreach for clients, too.
+This online presence can extend to outreach to clients, too.
 Start gathering email addresses for all potential clients early in the business and continue to build the list over time.
 Write a newsletter to send on a regular basis to establish the company as an expert in whatever chosen niche.

 Marketing and sales are all about building relationships.
 Use an inexpensive graphic designer online through a website like Fiverr to make business cards, brochures, and a logo for the company.
 Purchase pens with the name of the business on the side and drop them off in the offices of prospective customers.
-This is the way to let core customers feel important and interested in returning for a more direct shipping business.
+This is the way to let core customers feel important and interested in returning for more direct shipping business.

 Of course, this process takes time.
 When beginning, it’s possible to find hauls using load boards and brokers.
 This is also a great way to fill an empty truck on return from a big load with a current client.
-However, brokers take up to 20% of the load price, and that can eat into the bottom line.
+However, brokers take up to 20% of the load price, which can eat into the bottom line.
 Some load boards, like Trucker Path, Trulos, DSSLN, Live Loads, Load Up, Freight Finder, Landstar, and Check Freight Broker, are free.

-Shippers and brokers also offer free load boards, which are worth visiting regularly.
+Shippers and brokers also offer free load boards worth visiting regularly.
 They include Atlantic Logistics, Brokered Loads, Buchanan Hauling and Rigging, Carroll Fulmer, Erwin Bros.
 Trucking, Forest Commodities, FST Logistics, Greenbush Logistics, Harte Hands, and JB Hunt.
 Finally, some load boards cost money to join but offer free trial memberships, which all new trucking companies should try.
 They include Direct Freight, Getloaded, Truckers Edge, 123 Loadboard, Dat, Loadmatch, and Load Solutions.
 There are also separate load boards for car haulers too.

 There are other downsides to load boards, too.
 They are extremely competitive – especially the free sites.
 Also, because there isn’t a direct shipping relationship, these shippers can take months to pay.
-To alleviate this problem, be sure to work with a trucking factoring service.
+To alleviate this problem, work with a trucking factoring service.
 Start-up trucking factoring is especially vital for new trucking companies.
-Specially vital for new trucking companies, start-up trucking factoring is the answer to being paid in a timely manner while still maintaining good relationships with a wide variety of shippers and brokers.
+Specially vital for new trucking companies, start-up trucking factoring is the answer to being paid in a timely manner while maintaining good relationships with a wide variety of shippers and brokers.